rrx/protolang/README.md

 - self-hosting embedded language similar to Emacs Lisp
 - highly configurable parser that can be dynamically configured
 - code transformation and transpilation
-- more flexible type inference then Rust
+- more flexible type inference than Rust
 - more granular ownership checking for concurrent code than Rust
 - eliminate the need for Rust style macros, by being able to modify code at compile time, using the same language
 - a flexible solution for adhoc DSLs, similar to Racket